5 Ingredients Not in Our Prenatal Multi—and Why

 Omega-3 fatty acids (DHA and EPA) are critical for mama and baby’s brain health and development, but we do not recommend that they are included within a prenatal vitamin.
 This is because Omega-3 fatty acids can easily be damaged (oxidized) by light, heat, and air.
 Packaging Omega-3s with other nutrients increases the likelihood that the product will oxidize.
 A damaged or oxidized Omega-3 can potentially cause more harm than good.

-Due to the delicate nature of Omega-3s, and our commitment to quality and transparency, we test every batch of our Omega-3+ through third parties that test for quality, nutritional content, pesticides and herbicides, heavy metals, microbes, allergens, and other contaminants.
+Due to the delicate nature of Omega-3s, and our commitment to quality and transparency, we test every batch of our Omega-3+ through third parties that test for quality.

-The bottom line: Omega-3s are essential fatty acids that are critical to mama and baby’s health and development, but they oxidize easily and quality is key, so we offer them separately.
+The bottom line: Omega-3s are essential fatty acids that are critical to mother and baby’s health and development, but they oxidize easily and quality is key, so we offer them separately.

 5. CoQ10